-Assessing A Sovereign's Political Score On a scale from 1 to 6, strongest to weakest (scores 4-6) Score Primary factor: effectiveness, stability and predictability of policymaking and political institutions (see subsection VI.C.1.a) Secondary factor: transparency and accountability of institutions, data, and processes (see subsection VI.C.1.b) 4 Either of the following: Policy choices may weaken support for sustainable public finances and balanced economic growth.
+core Primary factor: effectiveness, stability and predictability of policymaking and political institutions (see subsection VI.C.1.a) Secondary factor: transparency and accountability of institutions, data, and processes (see subsection VI.C.1.b) 4 Either of the following: Policy choices may weaken support for sustainable public finances and balanced economic growth.
 Reduced predictability of future policy responses due to an uncertain or untested succession process or to moderate risk of challenges to political institutions resulting from highly centralized decision making and parts of the population desiring more political or economic participation.
 More uncertain checks and balances between institutions, enforcement of contracts, and respect for the rule of law than in the above categories.
 Relatively weak transparency, owing to interference by political institutions in the free dissemination of information, material gaps in data, or reporting delays.
-5 One of the following: Policy choices likely will weaken capability and willingness to maintain sustainable public finances and thus timely debt service.
-High risk of challenges to political institutions, possibly involving domestic conflict, due to demands for more economic or political participation by parts of the population, or due to significant ethnic or religious challenges to the legitimacy of political institutions.
-Future policy responses are difficult to predict due to a highly polarized political landscape, highly centralized decision making, or an uncertain or untested succession process.
+5 One of the following: • Policy choices likely will weaken capability and willingness to maintain sustainable public finances and thus timely debt service. • High risk of challenges to political institutions, possibly involving domestic conflict, due to demands for more economic or political participation by parts of the population, or due to significant ethnic or religious challenges to the legitimacy of political institutions. • Future policy responses are difficult to predict due to a highly polarized political landscape, highly centralized decision making, or an uncertain or untested succession process.
 Unassured enforcement of contracts and respect for the rule of law.
-Impaired transparency, owing to at least one of the following factors: moderate-to-high levels of perceived corruption, material data gaps, or significant interference by political institutions in the free dissemination of information.
-6 Either of the following: Weak political institutions, resulting in an uncertain policy environment in periods of stress, including diminished capability and willingness to maintain timely debt service.
-Considerable risk of breakdown of political institutions, including significant domestic conflict.
+Impaired transparency, owing to at least one of the following factors: moderate-to- high levels of perceived corruption, material data gaps, or significant interference by political institutions in the free dissemination of information.
+6 Either of the following: • Weak political institutions, resulting in an uncertain policy environment in periods of stress, including diminished capability and willingness to maintain timely debt service. • Considerable risk of breakdown of political institutions, including significant domestic conflict.
 Unassured enforcement of contracts and respect for the rule of law.
-Impaired transparency, owing to several of the following factors: material data gaps, frequent and material data revisions, high levels of perceived corruption of political institutions, and suppressed information flows.
+Impaired transparency, owing to several of th following factors: material data gaps, frequent and material data revisions, high levels of perceived corruption of political institutions, an suppressed information flows.
+The po Gover subsec Extern there is (see su Impac willingness to maintain timely debt service.
+Considerable risk of breakdown of political institutions, including significant domestic and material data revisions, high levels of perceived corruption of political institutions, suppressed information flows.
+The factors outlined below: In a weak debt payment culture, as defined in categories worse than the initial score, when is not expected to materialize within 3-5 year political score is one category better than the